 Our Salt Lake City family law attorney also warns that grandparents’ visitation rights can be revoked in case any of the following takes place:

 Also, cases when Utah courts grant child custody rights to grandparents only are not unheard of, though they are very rare.
 Do you want to see your grandchildren more often?
 Consult with our skilled lawyers at the Emy A Cordano, Attorney At Law to find out how.
-Call at 801-804-5152 or complete this contact form for a free case evaluation.
+Call at 801-804-5152 or complete this contact form for a legal consultation.